frc-web-components/frc-web-components/examples/lit-plugin/README.md

 ## Running

-To run the dashboard in dev mode run the following command:
+To run the dashboard in dev mode cd into the directory that was created in the last step and run the following command:

 ```bash
 npm run dev